-The fair value of liquid fixed income securities, including those on loan under securities lending and similar agreements, is determined based on either the last quoted bid price or the mid price (depending on the market and region of the securities) provided by a reputable pricing vendor (being a financial data provider such as ICE or Bloomberg) or broker at balance date and are classified within Level 2 of the fair value hierarchy.
+The fair value of liquid fixed income securities, including fixed income exchange traded funds and those on loan under securities lending and similar agreements, is determined based on either the last quoted bid price or the mid price (depending on the market and region of the securities) provided by a reputable pricing vendor (being a financial data provider such as ICE or Bloomberg) or broker at balance date and are classified within Level 2 of the fair value hierarchy.
 Where the market for fixed income securities is illiquid, fair value is determined by a reputable pricing vendor who uses models to value the securities.
 The models incorporate various inputs including loan level data, repayment and default assumptions and benchmark prices for similar securities.
 These securities are also classified within Level 2 of the fair value hierarchy.
-For illiquid securities, because of the inherent uncertainty of valuation, it is possible that the fair values estimated may differ from those that would have been determined had a ready market for those securities existed and those differences may be significant.
-These securities are classified within Level 3 of the fair value hierarchy.